It was ranked:

 - The top non-selective school in the country for GCSE and A level results combined according to The Sunday Times (2015)

-At our recent fundraising dinner in the summer of 2016, Nicky Morgan, then Secretary of State for Education and Mister for women and Equalities, said Hasmonean was “a special place for young people to learn and its success speaks for itself as a top-performing school with a glowing Ofsted report, outstanding in all areas.”
+At our recent fundraising dinner in the summer of 2016, Nicky Morgan, then Secretary of State for Education and Minister for Women and Equalities, said Hasmonean was “a special place for young people to learn and its success speaks for itself as a top-performing school with a glowing Ofsted report, outstanding in all areas.”

 According to CentreForum’s most recent Annual Report, Hasmonean was ranked: